Do you suffer from headaches, migraines or jaw (TMJ) pain?

 Headache is a common disorder with an estimated lifetime prevalence of 96% and a point prevalence of 16% (1).
 Because over 70% of persons with frequent intermittent headache report neck symptoms associated with their headache (2), it therefore may encourage delivery of treatment to the cervical region.
 It is proposed that the cervical spine may contribute to different types of headache such as migraine and tension type headache (3).

 Physio Connex has a special interest in the assessment and management of headache and jaw pain (TMJ disorders).
-Senior physiotherapist, Andrew Alexander, has completed a post-graduate certificate in Musculoskeletal physiotherapy which has finessed his evidence-based treatment.
-He uses a combination of lifestyle management strategies, manual therapy, dry needling and exercise to effect lasting change.
+Senior Physiotherapist, Andrew Alexander, has completed a Masters in Musculoskeletal Physiotherapy which has finessed his evidence-based assessment and management of neck, headache and TMJ disorders.
+Complementing our services is Brendan Clark, a certified Watson Headache(R) practitioner, bringing expertise and innovative clinical reasoning in managing headache and migraine cases.
+Both physiotherapists use a combination of lifestyle management strategies, manual therapy, dry needling and exercise to effect lasting change.

 Or call us: (02) 4314 5183

 We are here to help headache & jaw pain (TMJ) sufferers